klahrich/chiefhustler/content/diary/investing-diary-0008.md

 There's a met coal stock that I have been eyeing for some time.
 It is extremely cheap but extremely illiquid as well.
 Some days it doesn't have any shares trading!
 I already have a micro position but I've decided to increase it a bit.

 I'll share the name once I have my desired position (it's so illiquid I don't need more competition :p).

+P.S.
+I've been dubbed "WingIt Capital" yesterday on twitter due to this tweet:

+{{<tweet 1480964924419588104>}}

+I thought it was so funny and accurate, I ran with it - changed my username, and even purchased wingitcapital.com for $19/year :p